 Abstract

-Our example Socratic-Model-based system for egocentric perception can respond to a variety of open-ended text prompts -- examples below:
+Our example Socratic-Model-based system for egocentric perception can respond to a variety of open-ended text prompts -- from generating free-form answers to contextual reasoning questions, to forecasting future activities:

 Cody Wanner was very nice to let us use his video content in our example demonstration for our research.
 The examples above are all generated by using this video vlog as input:

-We can also compose foundation models zero-shot to perform image captioning, through closed-loop Socratic dialogue:
+We can also compose foundation models to caption images zero-shot, through closed-loop Socratic dialogue:

 Example captions below: